AU$275

 The importance of learning fine motor skills early in childhood is well recognised as a major contributor to better adjustment at school.
 Children who feel comfortable and confident at home with everyday tasks such as tying shoelaces are able to deal better with the challenges of new learnings and social experiences that a classroom brings.
 In the words of one experienced educator, "Simple skills like the ability to hold a pencil correctly or cut with scissors underpin a child's whole schooling and attitude to learning."

-The Fingergym™ Fine Motor Skills School Readiness Program was developed by experienced occupational therapy and education professionals in Australia to help young children become more independent in the classroom.
-Since 2006 it has been used across schools and early learning centres around the country and remains popular with educators for its unique fun-based motivational learning approach.
+The Fingergym Fine Motor Skills School Readiness Program was developed by experienced Australian occupational therapy and education professionals in 2007 and is used in over 1000 preschools, prep, primary and early learning centres across the country.
+It remains popular with educators for its unique fun-based motivational learning approach.
 The most common feedback from educators is how much the children and themselves enjoy the program.

 Fingergym is an evidence-based, group rotation program incorporating play-based learning to encourage problem-solving by "having a go", no matter what the outcome.
 In this way, children learn confidence and resilience in the classroom while mastering essential developmental skills.